Sevenhill ‘St. Ingatius’

 Sevenhill’s irreplaceable 100-year old slate tanks were made from large slate slabs quarried from the nearby town of Mintaro.
 These open top fermenting vats are a perfect size for fermenting red grapes – a large surface area of wine in contact with the fermenting skins gives the best extraction of colour and flavour, and allows heat to escape – still better than anything invented in the past 100 years!

 St Ignatius on one of Sevenhill’s ‘Saints Range’.
 While the inspiration for this wine stems from France’s Bordeaux region, the varieties are suited to Sevenhill’s cooler, later-ripening conditions and the wine reflects the Clare Valley’s intense regional style.

-Aromas of violets, cloves and cigar box underline the prominence of Cabernet Sauvignon in the 2014 St Ignatius.
+Aromas of violets, cloves and cigar box underline the prominence of Cabernet Sauvignon in the St Ignatius blend.
 Flavours of bright, red berry fruit are the backbone of the palate, with an underlay of firm tannins.

 About the Producer

 Sevenhill Cellars was the first winery to be established in the Clare Valley, In 1851 a small number of Austrian immigrants purchased 100 acres of land, naming it Sevenhills after the seven hills of Rome.
 The first grapes grown by the Society of Jesus (Jesuits) in the community provided sacremental wine and began a long tradition of winemaking.
 Sevenhills is the only remaining Jesuit-owned winery in Australia the wines supports their Missions charitable work.